Ed.S. in Educational Leadership

 1. Completed Graduate School Application

-2. Academic Transcripts: Applicants must provide official transcripts verifying all Bachelors degree and Masters degree coursework (as well as confirmation of bachelor’s and master's degree earned) from the applicant's certifying university.
-Unofficial transcripts may be uploaded during the application process.
-Official electronic transcripts may be emailed directly from the Institution to edgrad@montana.edu or mailed to the Department of Education Graduate Programs Office, 215 Reid Hall, PO Box 172880, Montana State University, 59717.
-Transcripts from a degree awarded through MSU do not need to be provided.
-NOTE: We require an undergraduate and graduate GPA of at least 3.00 (on a 4.00 scale).
+2. Academic Transcripts: Applicants must provide official transcripts verifying all Bachelor's and Master's degree coursework and degrees earned from the applicant's certifying university.
+Unofficial transcripts may be uploaded during the application process and used for review.
+Official electronic transcripts may be emailed directly from the Institution to gradschool@montana.edu or edgrad@montana.edu Official transcripts may also be mailed directly to the MSU Graduate School, 104 Montana Hall, PO Box 172580, Bozeman, MT 59717.
+If you have attended MSU, please indicate and list the dates of attendance.
+Transcripts from courses or a degree awarded through MSU do not need to be provided.
+NOTE: The Graduate School requires an undergraduate and graduate GPA of at least 3.00 (on a 4.00 scale).
 Transcripts will be evaluated for rigor and academic fit.

-3. Personal Essay/Self-Nomination Letter: The self-nomination letter should be 2 pages, double-spaced, and focus on the following
+3. Personal Essay/Self-Nomination Letter: The self-nomination letter should be 2 pages, double-spaced, and focus on the following:

 1. Your development and growth as an educator, including professional development;